birkkensen/SR-radio-remake-but-in-react/README.md

 ### :open_file_folder: The Brief:

-We started the module of by creating a website using the Sveriges Radio API in vanilla Javascript etc. In this project I had to recreate the that project into React
+We started the module of by creating a website using the Sveriges Radio API in vanilla Javascript etc. In this project I had to recreate the that project into React <a href="https://github.com/birkkensen/SR-radio-remake">Link to the first project</a>

 ### :hourglass_flowing_sand: Time spent / Deadline: